-- (i) Industrial Visits typically 3 to 5 hours for each of four visits and 1.5 hours writing per report. - (ii) Business Plan typically 20h writing up time for the Business Plan - (iii) Team Design Project typically 100h for an MS student or 75h for an MEM student, in both cases including writing the team report. - (iv) Characterisation of Materials or Introduction to Materials Modelling module typically 100h, including writing the report(s).
+- (i) Industrial Visits typically 3 to 5 hours for each of four visits and 1.5 hours writing per report. - (ii) Business Plan typically 20h writing up time for the Business Plan - (iii) Team Design Project typically 100h, including writing the team report. - (iv) Characterisation of Materials or Introduction to Materials Modelling module -- typically 100h, including writing the report(s).

-13.5 Final year Part II Projects (M.Eng)
+13.5 Final year Part II Projects (MEng)

-Detailed guidance is issued for Materials Science students in the MS Part II Handbook (see Oxford Materials website), and for Materials, Economics & Management students in the E(M)EM Project Handbook (issued by the Said Business School).
+Detailed guidance is issued for Materials Science students in the MS Part II Handbook (see Oxford Materials website).

 For the MS Research Project, typically you will spend 40h per week in the laboratory and should expect to hold regular meetings with your supervisor.
 These meetings will normally be held at least every two weeks for the duration of the project but significantly more intensive support is usual in the initial and final stages of the project.
 You are also likely to spend additional time in private study outside of the laboratory.
-The MEM Management Project involves a twenty-four week full-time placement in a company.